Author:

 Apply here

-There is 1 study place available.
+There are 2 study places available.
 You can apply with your own topic.

-Admitted student will work as junior research fellow at the University.
+Admitted students will work as junior research fellows at the University.
 The estimated workload is 1.0 and the estimated time period is four years.
 The final workload will be fixed after the student is admitted, during work contract negotiations.
-Studies are expected to start on 4 September 2023.
+Studies are expected to start on 1 September 2025.

 Candidates must submit an application with other requested documents.
 See further information on the programme website of Medicine and Sport.